International Journal of Clinical Biochemistry and Research

 Figure 2

 Diagram reassuming the case of patient 1.
 Total cholesterol analyses from serum were performed by the Roche enzymatic-colorimetric method.
 The results (expressed as mg/dL of total cholesterol) were reported in the histogram year by year.
-The composition of nutraceutical preparation containing monacolin K (formulation 1) is described in table 1.
+The composition of nutraceutical preparation containing monacolin K (formulation 1) is described in Table 1.
 No side effects were found with any drugs at any dosage.

 Given this standoff phase, not immediately serious but which represents a sword of Damocles due to the consequences that may arise in the long term, the family doctor changed the therapy and prescribed ezetimibe in combination with rosuvastatin (both 10 mg/day) by virtue of their concerted action as cholesterol lowering.
-Ezetimibe (figure 3) is a potent inhibitor of Niemann-Pick C1-like 1, a cholesterol receptor highly expressed on the surface of enterocytes and involved in LDL intestinal absorption and transport to the liver.15 Ezetimibe allows the patient refractory to statins to achieve their recommended LDL goal.
+Ezetimibe (Figure 3) is a potent inhibitor of Niemann-Pick C1-like 1, a cholesterol receptor highly expressed on the surface of enterocytes and involved in LDL intestinal absorption and transport to the liver.15 Ezetimibe allows the patient refractory to statins to achieve their recommended LDL goal.
 The action of ezetimibe results in a reduction of LDL content packaged into chylomicrons, which subsequently decreases the amount of cholesterol delivered by themselves chylomicrons to the liver.
 The decreased source of cholesterol from intestine to liver causes upregulation of LDL receptors on hepatocytes, which promotes the cholesterol uptake from blood plasma, bringing it to normal values.16 The exact mechanism by which ezetimibe reduces the intestinal adsorption of cholesterol is not completely established, but more hypotheses are proposed, included its capacity of changing the shape of Niemann-Pick C1-like 1 receptors interfering with the binding to cholesterol.
 Co-administration of ezetimibe and rosuvastatin (both 10 mg/day) induces a significant reduction of LDL than an equal dosage of rosuvastatin alone (-60% and -45% respectively), while ezetimibe alone, at the same concentration, induces a decrease of 15%.17 Ezetimibe is, de facto, an adjuvant for the statin therapy and, despite the apparent synergistic action of the two class of drugs, no pharmacokinetic interaction between both is established.
 After two months of the above-mentioned therapy, the analysis of total cholesterol/LDL indicates the restoration to the commonly acceptable level (total cholesterol: 195 mg/dL), never shown in the last 15 years during this set of analysis (Figure 2).
 The lowering of total cholesterol stands at 28% than to that found without any therapy; therefore, the decrease is approximately half than to that reported in the literature.17 This phenomenon is understandable since the patient shows total resistance to statin therapy, including rosuvastatin.
 This feature, despite being notoriously widespread, was not included in the published study.

 Figure 3

-Cchemical structure of ezetimibe.
+Chemical structure of ezetimibe.

 https://s3-us-west-2.amazonaws.com/typeset-prod-media-server/a417d64c-79aa-4b74-8b9e-4fbda1828f7cimage6.png